NIFTy-PPL/NIFTy/README.md

 - Philosophy: `nifty.cl` provides hackable transparent building blocks to explore discretization-independent Bayesian inference algorithms with minimal dependencies.
-On the other hand, `nifty.re` is built around jax, provides a more direct numpy-like interface and aims for high performance out of the box.
+On the other hand, `nifty.re` is built around JAX, provides a more direct numpy-like interface and aims for high performance out of the box.
-- Backend: numpy/cupy (`nifty.cl`) vs jax (`nifty.re`).
+- Backend: numpy/cupy (`nifty.cl`) vs JAX (`nifty.re`).
-- Performance: `nifty.re` leverages JIT from jax and thereby runs generally faster than `nifty.cl`.
+- Performance: `nifty.re` leverages JIT from JAX and thereby runs generally faster than `nifty.cl`.
 - Functionality: `nifty.re` supports HMC and Multi Grids. `nifty.cl` does not (yet).